 We may not wear bell bottoms and tie-dye t-shirts anymore, and let's not talk about what happened to our hair.
-But even though almost half a century has passed since the 1960s, it's a decade that continues to reverberate in our society, politics, culture, and institutions to this very day.
-In many ways, America today is a product of the Sixties.
-From civil rights to feminism to gay liberation to the environmental movement to the silent majority, what started back then has shaped and influenced our country ever since.
+But even though it's been half a century since the 1960s, it’s a decade that continues to reverberate in our society, politics, culture, and institutions to this very day.
+In so many ways it was the Sixties that spawned today's polarization and culture wars, which divide us now the way Vietnam did back then.
+From civil rights to feminism to gay liberation to the environmental movement to the silent majority, what started in the Sixties has shaped and influenced our country ever since.

 Leonard Steinhorn / American University

 Leonard Steinhorn is a professor of communication and affiliate professor of history at American University.
 He currently serves as a political analyst for CBS News in Washington, D.C.
 He is the author of "The Greater Generation: In Defense of the Baby Boom Legacy," and co-author of "By the Color of Our Skin: The Illusion of Integration and the Reality of Race," books that have generated widespread discussion and debate.
 Professor Steinhorn's writings have been featured in several publications, including The Washington Post, Salon, Politico, and Huffington Post.
 He has twice been named Faculty Member of the Year at AU.